laravel-liberu/documentation/docs/backend/core.md

 #### Themes configuration

-The themes `enso.themes` configuration files contains mappings for the themes used within Enso.
+The themes `liberu.themes` configuration files contains mappings for the themes used within Enso.

 #### Password configuration

 Since the 2.15.2 release, Enso supports additional, password related, configuration options.
-The default values are available on the `config.enso.auth.password` configuration 'path' (the `config/enso/auth.php` file) and local values can be set in your `.env` file.
+The default values are available on the `config.liberu.auth.password` configuration 'path' (the `config/liberu/auth.php` file) and local values can be set in your `.env` file.

 These options are enforced via request validation each time the user sets or resets his password.